-Of all the themes and subjects on which Escher had thrown himself during his career, the one he was most drawn to was the regular division of the plane.
-He has done countless experiments to examine the many ways in which a plane could be filled with patterns of geometric shapes.
-In this process, and this embodies Escher’s great strength, he managed to bend these geometric shapes into recognisable forms.
-Crudely at first but as he got more skillful at it, the fishes, birds, lizards, beetles, butterflies, horses and other animals and shapes kept getting more refined.
-The drawings were a form of research but he also drew ideas from them for new work or for commercial assignments.
+Of all the themes and subjects Escher had tackled during his career, the one he was most drawn to was the regular division of the plane.
+He engaged in countless experiments to examine the many ways in which a plane could be filled with patterns of geometric shapes.
+He did so in drawings in notebooks.
+In the process (and this embodies Escher’s great strength) he managed to bend these geometric shapes into recognisable figures.
+Crudely at first, but as he got more adept at this, the fish, birds, lizards, beetles, butterflies, horses and other animals and shapes kept getting more refined.
+The drawings were a form of research, but he also drew from them ideas for new work or for commercial assignments.

-In January 1962 he made four drawings, two of them we show here, of which he immediately knew what he wanted to use them for.
-Escher had received an assignment from the ‘Verenigde Noord-Hollandse Waterschappen‘ (compare it to the Association of Drainage Authorities in the UK) who wanted to offer a gift to ‘Provinciale Waterstaat Noord-Holland‘.
-They asked him to make a design for a concrete column in the new head office at the Zijlweg in Haarlem.
-In 1959 he had already designed columns for the Johanna Westermanschool in The Hague, a project which the government agency probably had noticed.
+In January 1962 he produced four drawings (two of which are shown here) and he immediately knew what he wanted to use them for.
+Escher had received an assignment from the ‘Verenigde Noord-Hollandse Waterschappen’ (association of water management authorities) who wanted to offer a gift to the provincial water management authority in North Holland.
+They tasked him with producing a design for a concrete column in the new head office on Zijlweg in Haarlem.
+By 1959 he had already designed columns for the Johanna Westermanschool in The Hague, a project the government agency had probably noticed.
 But the approach in Haarlem did differ.
-For the school, the tessellation he designed was worked out in tiles.
-In Haarlem the design was painted on the concrete column.
-It was an assignment that he found both fun and somewhat annoying.
-In a letter to his son George and his wife Corry he wrote on January 13, 1962:
+For the school, the tessellation he designed was turned into tiles.
+In Haarlem the design was painted onto the concrete column.
+It was an assignment that he found both fun and somewhat frustrating.
+In a letter to his son George and his wife Corry dated 13 January 1962 he wrote:

-At that time, because of his enormously increased popularity, Escher was very busy making reprints of existing work and preparing and giving lectures.
-He hardly ever had the time to make new work.
+At that time, because of the surge in his popularity, Escher was very busy producing reprints of existing work and preparing and giving lectures.
+He hardly ever had the time to create new work.
 This commercial assignment only added to the pressure.

-On the drawings he made, several metamorphoses can be seen with animals that depend on water: amphibians, fish, humans, and birds.
-There are birds and flying fish on the number 111 drawing.
-Drawing number 112 contains boats and again flying fish.
-The fish on 112 slightly differ from the ones on 111, giving Escher the opportunity to change a bird into a boat.
-On 113 are again boats but now interspersed with fish and on 114 he makes a tessellation with fish and frogs.
-On the final design of the column, he combines the four drawings into a vertical metamorphosis.
-Looking from the top down, the dark-colored flying birds are shown from drawing 111.
-They change into light-colored flying fish and — in three steps – these fish pass into the dark-colored boats of 113.
+The drawings he produce feature several metamorphoses involving animals that depend on water: amphibians, fish, humans and birds.
+There are birds and flying fish in drawing number 111.
+Drawing number 112 contains boats and, again, flying fish.
+The fish in 112 differ slightly from the ones in 111, giving Escher the opportunity to change a bird into a boat.
+In 113 we again see boats, albeit now interspersed with fish, and in 114 he creates a tessellation with fish and frogs.
+In the final design for the column, he combines the four drawings into a vertical metamorphosis.
+Looking from the top down, the dark-coloured flying birds from drawing 111 are shown.
+They change into light-coloured flying fish and — in three steps —turn into the dark-coloured boats of 113.
 Gaining detail in the vertical movement.
-In the end, a skipper can be seen in the boat and the single sail is shown in more detail.
-The boat changes back into a light-colored fish.
-The last animal is the dark-colored frog from 114, which is in the last layer at the base of the column.
+Finally, a skipper can be seen in the boat and the single sail is shown in more detail.
+The boat changes back into a light-coloured fish.
+The last animal is the dark-coloured frog from 114, which is in the last layer at the base of the column.

-The column was located in the large conference room on the ground floor of the building and is painted in three colors: cream, sienna and deep brown/black.
-It has a wooden base, wherein copper letters this text can be read: ’23 March 1962 Vereniging Noord-Hollandse Waterschappen’.
+The column was located in the large conference room on the ground floor of the building and has been painted in three colours: cream, sienna and deep brown/black.
+It has a wooden base above the text on which is featured in copper letters: ’23 March 1962 Vereniging Noord-Hollandse Waterschappen’.
 The column stood on a parquet floor with square inlay.

-Since the spring of 2013, the column has been placed in the office complex of the ‘Provincie Noord-Holland‘ at Houtplein in Haarlem.
-There it no longer has a supporting function, it is standing free in the entrance hall.
-Commissioned by Gerrit Bosch (former curator of the art collection of the ‘Provincie Noord-Holland‘), a film report was made of the process of sawing out, transporting, restoring, transporting and placing the column.
+Since the spring of 2013, the column has been in the office complex of North Holland’s provincial authority at Houtplein in Haarlem.
+It no longer has a supporting function there, instead standing free in the entrance hall.
+Commissioned by Gerrit Bosch (former curator of the provincial authority’s art collection), a film report was made of the process of sawing out, transporting, restoring, transporting and siting the column.

 Film made by Marcella Kuiper

-When Escher was asked in June 1967 by the P.T.T. to extend his Metamorphosis II as the basis for a mural that was to be brought to the Post Office in The Hague, he went back to a number of drawings and woodcuts he had made in the years before.
-He made a long section in which, among other things, the flying fish and boats of 112 and the boats and fish from 113 return.
+When in June 1967 the P.T.T. asked Escher to use his Metamorphosis II as the basis for a mural destined for the Post Office in The Hague, he reverted to a number of drawings and woodcuts he had made in previous years.
+He created a long section that feature such things as the flying fish and boats of drawing 112 and the boats and fish of drawing 113 again.